Geophone: Uses

 Conversely, some applications of geophones are interested only in very local events.
 A notable example is in the application of remote ground sensors (RGS) incorporated in unattended ground sensor (UGS) systems.
 In such an application there is an area of interest which when penetrated a system operator is to be informed, perhaps by an alert which could be accompanied by supporting photographic data.

-A network of geophones has been used on the lunar surface.
+Geophones were used on the Moon for a number of active and passive experiments as part of the Apollo Lunar Surface Experiments Package.